Flamurtari FC: Kits

 1981 marked the start of a new era at the club.
 Apart from a new promising generation of footballers blooming from the youth setup and great results on the pitch, a new kit was introduced which remains until today, with minor changes, the club's home kit.
 The kit was similar to the one used in the late 1930s, red with thin vertical black stripes, red shorts and red socks while the away kit was still the same.
 The kit proved to be popular with the fans, primarily because of the colours, which are the Albanian national colours, but also with the great achievements the team reached in this period.

-Over the years the home kit has not had major changes and the design has remained almost the same, with the change being on the primar colour of the team, sometimes red and sometimes black, and in the colour of the shorts and socks which have changed from red to black.
+Over the years the home kit has not had major changes and the design has remained almost the same, with the change being in the primary colour of the team, sometimes red and sometimes black, and in the colour of the shorts and socks which have changed from red to black.
 The away kit has been for many years the same with the club using an all-white in only five seasons since 1981.

 A new third kit was introduced for the first time in 2005 to celebrate the team winning the Albanian First Division title.
 It was all red with red shirts, red shorts and red socks.
 The kit was used rarely and was dropped for the next season.
 In 2007 the numbers on the back were of golden colour for the first time in the club's history as the colour mainly used has been white.
 For the 2011–12 Albanian Superliga the team used an outfit based mostly on black.
 The kit featured a black chevron and red and black stripes below it, black shorts and black socks.
 The away kit remained the traditional away kit.

-For the 2012–13 Albanian Superliga.
-Flamurtari will use a Legea design based primarily on red with black thick stripes, black shorts and black socks, while the club decided to drop the traditional away kit in favour of an all-white one.
+For the 2012–13 Albanian Superliga, Flamurtari used a Legea design based primarily on red with black thick stripes, black shorts and black socks, while the club decided to drop the traditional away kit in favour of an all-white one.